alecthomas/entityx/README.md

 ### Components (entity data)

-The idea with ECS is to not have any functionality in the component.
+The general idea with the EntityX interpretation of ECS is to have as little functionality in components as possible.
 All logic should be contained in Systems.

-To that end Components are typically [POD types](http://en.wikipedia.org/wiki/Plain_Old_Data_Structures) containing self-contained sets of related data.
+To that end Components are typically [POD types](http://en.wikipedia.org/wiki/Plain_Old_Data_Structures) consisting of self-contained sets of related data.
 Implementations are [curiously recurring template pattern](http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) (CRTP) subclasses of `Component<T>`.

 #### Creating components